cvlab-stonybrook/GCDR-Gaze/README.md

 ```
 We set the "denoise_steps" argument as 200 when training with 5% labels, and 250 for other ratios.

-You can use the same code to test the performance for other baseline teacher models by changing the "teacher_model" argument.
+You can test the performance for other baseline teacher models by changing the "teacher_model" argument.

+We have also provided exemplary teacher model weights trained with 10% labels [here](https://drive.google.com/drive/folders/1bXM6nEH6y6k5cKdUGUcMxTwqiln9r9Ig?usp=drive_link).

 ## Citation
 If you find our method/code useful, please cite as follow: